Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Lensed kilonova counterparts: lightcurves and observing strategy

 and then subsitute Equation~\ref{eqn:mfint} in to Equation~\ref{eqn:mfobs} to obtain the following simple equation:

 Equation~\ref{eqn:kcorr} can be paraphrased as the lightcurve of the lensed kilonova counterpart to a lensed NS-NS merger is set by the lightcurve the object would have if it was really located at $\tD$ and the $k$-correction between $\tD$ and $D$.
-In other words, the inverse square law cancels with the lens magnification, and the unknown $D$ can be encoded in the $k$-corrections.
+In other words, the inverse square law cancels with the lens magnification, and the unknown $D$ is encoded in the $k$-correction.

 The $k$-corrections at redshifts of interest are not well constrained by existing data.
-At $z\simeq1-2$, most of the optical filters are probing rest-frame UV emission, and even GW170817 was too faint for UV spectroscopy by the time observations were attempted ($t=5.5$ days; \citealt{Nicholl2017}).
+At $z\simeq1-2$, most of the optical filters probe rest-frame UV emission, and even AT2017gfo was too faint for UV spectroscopy by the time observations were attempted ($t=5.5\,\rm days$; \citealt{Nicholl2017}).
 An estimate of the $k$-correction therefore requires models and assumptions about the kilonova physics.
-The \citet{Nicholl2021} models assume a multi-component blackbody spectral energy distribution, which is certainly overly simplistic given the complicated atomic structures of the r-process elements that comprise the kilonova ejecta.
+The \citet{Nicholl2021} models assume a multi-component blackbody spectral energy distribution, which is inevitably overly simplistic given the complicated atomic structures of the r-process elements that comprise the kilonova ejecta.
 However, even sophisticated radiative transfer models are likely to be unreliable at line-rich UV wavelengths, due to the difficulty of computing the atomic structure of all relevant species and the approximations used to get around this -- for example, using statistical properties of atoms rather than individual lines \citep{Kasen2017}, or specifying opacities rather than composition \citep{Bulla2019,Tanaka2020}.